 You might argue that anyone could be your style foil.
 But I specifically called this post “The BF Filtering Method”, didn’t I?
 I recently read a great piece that put my half-baked thoughts on this into words:

-also linked this post, which was similarly revelatory to my perspective.“Whereas women’s style advice tends to focus on frivolity, fun, quick cheap thrills or irony when it comes to friction, menswear style advice leans on depth and a deep sense of understanding oneself.”
+also linked this perspective-busting post.“Whereas women’s style advice tends to focus on frivolity, fun, quick cheap thrills or irony when it comes to friction, menswear style advice leans on depth and a deep sense of understanding oneself.”

 - Tiia VM

 Why is it that women are advised to add contrast to their outfits, while men aren’t?
-Women’s trends shift significantly from week to week while men’s trends remain fundamentally the same over decades.
-This idea only truly resonated with me when I experienced first hand how disparate my boyfriend and I’s approaches to style are.
+Women’s trends shift weekly, while men’s trends persist for decades.
+This sunk in for me after seeing first hand how differently my boyfriend and I approach style.

 My boyfriend buys things with the intention of owning them forever.
 My boyfriend is uninterested in trends.
 My boyfriend loves classic brands, known for their construction, utility, and lifetime warranties: e.g., Patagonia, L.L.
 Bean, Arcteryx, Ralph Lauren, etc. My boyfriend can easily fit all his clothes into a single closet and travels Spirit with ease.
 My boyfriend never needs to “declutter”, only retiring items when they’re fully worn through and hole-y.